 The Rev. John Porter

-Fr.
-Porter is the rector of Grace Church in the Anglican Diocese of Pittsburgh, where he has served since 2003.
-Before that, he was a curate at the Church of the Redeemer in Sarasota, Florida, for seven years.
+Father Porter has been the rector of Grace Church in the Anglican Diocese of Pittsburgh since 2003.
+He began his career teaching English and then became a curate at the Church of the Redeemer in Sarasota, Florida, for seven years.
 His became involved with AFM in 2008 when he was challenged to “launch out into the deep and let down your nets for a catch” (Luke 5:4).
 Grace Church responded by adopting the Dimli Kurds (or Zazaki) of southeastern Turkey as an unreached-people group.
-The parish has since worked closely with an AFM Strategy Coordinator to support the spread of the gospel among a people in Western Asia through prayer, education, advocacy, and short-term mission trips, with a goal of their being well represented in that “great multitude…from every nation, from all tribes and peoples and tongues, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying out with a loud voice, ‘Salvation belongs to our God who sits upon the throne, and to the Lamb!’”
-(Revelation 7: 9-10).
+The parish has since worked closely with an AFM Strategy Coordinator to support the spread of the gospel among a people in Western Asia through prayer, education, advocacy, and short-term mission trips.
+John is married to Beth, a family practice physician, and together they have two children.
+His hope is to see:

-Michael is a Wyoming native and works with Interfaith of Natrona County providing assistance to those in need.
-Before settling down he wandered to many locations around the globe, most notably spending 12 years in Indonesia.
-For a time he studied diligently and received a Master of Arts in Mission and Evangelism from Trinity School for Ministry.
-At St. Mark’s church enjoys singing in the choir and participating in Bible study.
-Michael salivates over spicy Asian food, enjoys cold Wyoming winters, and finds the vegetative state of TV before bed relaxing.
+Michael is a Wyoming native and works with Interfaith of Natrona County to provide assistance to those in need.
+Before settling down, he globe-trotted, including spending 12 years in Indonesia.
+Michael also received a Master of Arts in Mission and Evangelism from Trinity School for Ministry.
+He attends St. Mark’s church and enjoys singing in the choir and participating in Bible study along with spicy Asian food and the cold Wyoming winters.
 Michael’s cry for the nations is: